Start your commerce career in Australia

 A list of Majors and Minors is available here

 Students may also choose one of the following opportunities to use one or more of your elective subjects or part of a Major to have an international experience or an Internship opportunity provided you meet the requirements.
-Please discuss with the Enrolment and Student Engagement Officer in the Student Business Centre if uncertain of choices.
+Please discuss with the Enrolment Advisor in the Student Business Centre if uncertain of choices.

 - Study Tour